Registering for PFLS events

 10 to 11 am. | Online | Registration required.

-Journaling can be an important tool for improving emotional and\ psychological wellbeing.
+Journaling can be an important tool for improving emotional and psychological well being.
 Journaling allows us the freedom to explore and express our feelings without judgement.
-This is important for caregivers, who often face guilt and other complicated feelings throughout our journey.
-Journaling can be our safe space to communicate whatever we choose in lots of different formats.
-It can be anything ranging from a couple of words through to lists, art, poetry, sound files, video and use of apps.
-This workshop will explore ways of journaling that could be the right fit for you and share a few tools.
-It will also provide a creative space for caregivers to connect.
+This is important for service-users and caregivers, who often face guilt and other complicated feelings throughout our journey.
+This workshop will provide a creative space to explore the many ways we can use journaling for better clarity and well being.

 Regular events you need to register for